Shadowy-22/Shadowy-22/README.md

 ## 🚀 Current Focus

 I'm currently enhancing my skills in React.js and Next.js through self-directed learning, courses, and practical projects.
-My next goal is to master Node.js, as I believe it will complement my web development expertise.
+My next goal is to master TypeScript and Node.js, as I believe it will complement my web development expertise.
 I'm enthusiastic about embracing new challenges and staying at the forefront of the ever-evolving tech landscape.

 ## 🌱 Constant Improvement